 - having a family history of cardiovascular disease

-The strategies for lowering your VLDL and LDL levels are the same: exercise regularly and eat healthy.
-Your doctor is the best place to start for recommendations on healthy weight loss.
+The strategies for lowering your VLDL and LDL levels are the same: increase physical exercise and eat a healthy variety of foods.
+Quitting smoking and decreasing alcohol consumption can be beneficial as well.
+Your doctor is the best place to start for recommendations on heart-healthy lifestyle changes.

-- Eat nuts, avocados, steel-cut oatmeal, and omega-3-rich fish like salmon and halibut.
+- Eat nuts, avocados, steel-cut oatmeal, and fish rich in omega-3 fatty acids, like salmon and halibut.

-- Avoid saturated fats, found in foods like beef, butter, and cheese.
+- Avoid saturated fats, which are found in foods like beef, butter, and cheese.